rep2si/here-comes-the-fuzz/README.md

 The script should support a fairly wide set of use cases.
 The demo files (`input.csv` and `config.toml`) demonstrate the use case out of which the script was born: identifying individuals in a community while eliciting social network data.

 Imagine the following scenario: having conducted a census in a community of interest, you have a database with information about all its residents.
 The demo `input.csv` file on this repository contains fabricated data showing what such a database may look like.
-(Note that in the [rep2si](https://rep2si.github.io/) project, we used this script with databases containing an order of magnitude more observations, and many more variables.
+(Note that in the [rep2si](https://rep2si.github.io/) project, we used this script with databases containing an order of magnitude more observations and many more variables.
 The fabricated data in `input.csv` is simplified for demonstration purposes.)

 While eliciting and identifying alters in a social network survey, you need a reliable way of identifying individuals that community members name as alters.
 In other words, you need a way of recovering the unique identifier (uid) that you have attributed to each community resident.
 You cannot rely on names alone because different community residents share the same name, and community residents cannot always recall each other's names precisely.
 Using this script, you generate an html page that you can, for example, upload to a tablet that you carry in the field, or give to your research assistants.
-When a respondent names an alter, the page which this script generates allows you to disambiguate them, recover their uid, and easily copy it to the clipboard for pasting in your survey.
+When a respondent names an alter, the page which this script generates allows you to disambiguate them, recover their uid, and easily copy it to the clipboard for pasting in your survey instrument.

 ## Acknowledgements

 The generated html file will include [fuse.js](https://www.fusejs.io/) in raw form.
 The entire script has to be included in the file itself as modern browsers' cross-scripting protection prevents loading this from a separate local file.

-Many thanks to [Janey Tietz](https://github.com/janeytietz/), whose helped draft an html page with a structure similar to what this script generates.
+Many thanks to [Janey Tietz](https://github.com/janeytietz/), who helped draft an html page with a structure similar to what this script generates.